-Mattress thickness affects your comfort because sleeping on a too thin or even a too thick mattress may lead to poor sleep and impact your health.
-The thickness of the mattress is also referred to as its height or depth.
-Mattresses thicker than 16 inches are often called extra deep or extra tall mattresses.
+Mattress thickness affects your comfort because sleeping on a too thin or even too much mattress thickness may lead to poor sleep and impact your health.
+The mattress thickness is also referred to as its height or depth.
+Mattresses thickness more than than 16 inches are often called extra deep or extra tall mattresses.

 The thickness of your mattress also affects the height of your bed.
 Ideally, the top of your mattress should be 25 inches from the floor.
 This way your feet can reach the floor when seated at the edge of the bed, making it convenient to get in and out of bed.

 In this article, we discuss factors determining mattress thickness and what to consider when deciding on the thickness of your new bed.

 There are no standard regulations on mattress thickness.
 Most high-quality mattresses are between 8 to 14 inches thick.
 The following list gives you an idea of how mattresses are grouped based on their thickness.

 - 2 to 5 inches: Low profile mattresses

 - 12 to 16 inches: Thick, deep, or tall mattresses

 - More than 16 inches: Extra thick, extra deep, or extra tall mattresses